mj-nexara/bmsf/bmsf-docs/docs/03_Finance/Disbursement_Policy/Emergency_Response_Fund.md

-\## 🔐 Compliance \& Safeguards
+## 🔐 Compliance & Safeguards

-\- All ERF disbursements are reviewed post-activation by the \*\*Finance \& Legal Desk\*\*
+- All ERF disbursements are reviewed post-activation by the **Finance & Legal Desk**

-\- Disbursements above ৳50,000 or $500 USD require dual confirmation and YAML logging
+- Disbursements above ৳50,000 or $500 USD require dual confirmation and YAML logging

-\- Anonymous field operatives are permitted only under verified humanitarian cover
+- Anonymous field operatives are permitted only under verified humanitarian cover

-\- Partners must comply with NGO Affairs Bureau and international humanitarian law
+- Partners must comply with NGO Affairs Bureau and international humanitarian law

----

-\## 📊 Audit \& Transparency

-\- ERF activity is included in quarterly donor transparency reports

-\- YAML logs include donor linkage, purpose, and confirmation status

-\- Field reports archived in `docs/06\_Monitoring\_and\_Evaluation/Field\_Reports/`